pravindesai/Data_Structures_and_Algorithms/src/kotlinTips/KotlinInterviewQuestion.md

 ---
 ***Advance***
 ---
-* object expressions in Kotlin
 * exceptions in Kotlin coroutines  // simple try catch does not work for exception in nestted coroutines (CoroutineExceptionHandler)
-* flow in Kotlin coroutines
+* flow in Kotlin
+* flow vs livedata
 * join() function in coroutines
 * lazy initialization by 'by' keyword
 * 'reified' in Kotlin